jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

   all the text between the two ``DELIMITER`` words will be written to ``tests/test_$PROJECT_NAME.py``

-* use ``chmod`` to make the program executable
+* I use ``chmod`` to make the program executable

   .. code-block:: python

     chmod +x setupPythonTdd.sh

-* You can now create a Test Driven Development environment on demand by giving a name for the ``{PROJECT_NAME}`` variable when the program is called.
+* I can now create a Test Driven Development environment on demand by giving a name for the ``{PROJECT_NAME}`` variable when the program is called.
 For example, typing this command in the terminal in the folder where ``setupPythonTdd.sh`` is saved will setup a Test Driven Development environment for a project called ``magic``

   .. code-block:: shell